joanlopez/golang-advent-of-code/2020/README.md

 kinds.
 The direction of the relationship depends on what you're looking for (part one vs part two).
 Finally, note that I refactored my first implementation in order to loop over the items without modifying them.
 At the beginning I started by removing visited items, so I got a low (and incorrect) result.

+### Day 8: Handheld Halting

+Memories of 2019 but with a simpler approach.
+Should we expect harder instruction-like challenges?
+To keep track of visited instructions I used a set of integers with all the IPs.
+I resolved the second part by brute-forcing it, but it finishes in less than a second.
+So, can we consider it valid, right?
+Otherwise, it might be optimized by executing only a subset of instructions by some criteria.